Duet3D/ClosedLoopTuningPlugin/README.md

 If you wish to develop on the plugin, run `npm run serve` in the DWC directory and open the resulting build in your browser.
 You can then navigate to Settings > General > Built-in Plugins and click 'start' to run the plugin.
 Any changes made in `/src/plugins/ClosedLoopTuning` will then be hot-reloaded and reflected live in the browser.

+## Building as an external plugin

-Once you have finished developing, or if you just wish to compile from source, run `npm run build` in the DWC directory.
-This will generate the `/dist` directory within DWC.
-Copy all the files that start `ClosedLoopTuning....js` from `/dist/js` in **DWC** into the `dist/dwc` folder in **this** repository.
-Repeat and copy all the files from DWC's `/dist/css` that start `ClosedLoopTuning....css` into this repositories `/dist/dwc` directory.
+Once you have finished developing, or if you just wish to compile from source, run `npm run build-plugin ../Closed-Loop-Plugin` in the DWC directory where `../Closed-Loo-Plugin` points to this directory.

-Finally, compress the contents of this repositories `dist` folder into a zip file (such that `plugin.json` is at the top level of the zip folder).
-The resulting zip folder is the compiled plugin that can be uploaded to DWC as described in 'Getting Started'.
+This will generate a ZIP file in the `dist` directory within DWC that can be uploaded as a plugin.